 BJ Robbins established her Los Angeles-based agency in 1992 after a multifaceted career in book publishing, from publicity at Simon & Schuster to Marketing Director and later Senior Editor at Harcourt.
 She represents commercial and literary fiction, as well as a wide array of nonfiction, including memoir, history, pop culture, and science.
 Her client list includes award-winning and New York Times bestselling author Stephen Graham Jones, Renee Swindle, Nafisa Haji, Max Byrd, J. Maarten Troost, James Donovan, John Hough, Via Bleidner,, Mary Volmer, Mel Watkins, Adam Nimoy, and the late James D. Houston.

-Peter Steinberg was an agent at Fletcher & Company until its 2023 purchase by the the Hollywood talent agency United Talent Agency (UTA).
-Now he is an agent at UTA.
-He has represented numerous New York Times bestsellers (including three #1 New York Times bestsellers) and clients have been nominated for or awarded Edgars, The Pulitzer Prize, The Story Prize, The Paris Review Discovery Prize, PEN/Faulkner and National Book Awards.
-Most recently, The Christie Affair by Nina de Gramont was selected for Reese’s Book Club, and The Undocumented Americans by Karla Cornejo Villavicencio was a finalist for the 2020 National Book Award.
-His list includes narrative non-fiction, commercial and literary fiction, memoir, self-help, history, pop culture, humor, and sports.
-Several of his authors have had their books made into major motion pictures, including Towelhead and I Love You Phillip Morris.
+Peter Steinberg is a literary agent now at United Talent Agency (UTA) after he joined Fletcher & Company in 2021 from Foundry Literary + Media.
+He’s represented numerous New York Times bestsellers (including three #1 New York Times bestsellers) and clients have been nominated for or awarded Edgars, Pulitzer Prize, Story Prize, The Paris Review Discovery Prize, PEN/Faulkner and National Book Awards.
+Most recently, The Christie Affair by Nina de Gramont was selected for Reese’s Book Club, and The Undocumented Americans by Karla Cornejo Villavicencio was a finalist for the National Book Award.
+His list includes commercial and literary fiction, sci-fi and fantasy, narrative non-fiction, memoir, self-help, history, true crime, pop culture, humor, and sports.
 Steinberg is a graduate of NYU film school and worked briefly in the film business prior to becoming a literary agent.

 Photo Credit: Brett Hall Jones